-NBA has defined 12 POs and you need not define those POs by yourself and it is common for all the institutions in India.
+NBA has defined 12 POs (see below) and you need not define those POs by yourself and it is common for all the institutions in India.

 In the syllabus book given to students, there should be clear mention of course objectives and course outcomes along with CO-PO course articulation matrix for all the courses.